spxbhuhb/adaptive/doc/auto/readme.md

 # Conflict-free Replicated Data Types

+> [!CAUTION]
+>
+> This module is under active development, the information below is mostly obsoleted.
+>

-The `adaptive-lib-crdt` module provides data types that are automatically synchronized between peers (server-client, client-client, internal):
+The `adaptive-lib-auto` module provides data types that are automatically synchronized between peers (server-client, client-client, internal):

 * `AutoData` - a single [Adat](../adat/readme.md) class